-My family loves granola bars.
+My family loves homemade granola bars.
 They’re tasty, portable, non-messy (usually)… but in most cases, they’re really not that healthy.
 I recently looked at the nutritional value of a granola bar from a well-known oatmeal company and was unpleasantly surprised to find merely 1 gram of fiber and 1 gram of protein.
-Granted, I know they are granola bars, not fiber bars nor protein bars, but c’mon!
+Granted, I know they are homemade granola bars, not fiber bars nor protein bars, but c’mon!
 Granola bars were designed for the sole purpose of filling up your belly with something delicious and nutritious that will hold you over until the next meal… or in some cases, being the meal itself.

 Or at least that’s the purpose in my book.

 Fiber and protein are two factors to consider in the “filling up” category and since those numbers were well below where they should be, I set out to find a better bar.
 We switched fom Quaker to Nature Valley, and then switched again to Kashi.
 They’re known for producing all-natural and non-articifical products centered around whole grains.
 When I find a good deal on Kashi granola bars (like $.74 box last week), I stock up!

 However, while in the process of finding a better granola bar, our stockpile dwindled a bit and I tinkered with many homemade versions.
 I thought it would be easy – dump & mix & voila!
 Instant success!
 I quickly realized though that creating delicious, well-formed and nutritious homemade granola bars is a science, if not an art.